 Isabela is the type of beach town you visit for the weekend to get away from hectic urban life.
-The beaches accommodate surfers, swimmers and snorkelers.
-There's a state forest for hiking, camping, and lake activities.
-There's even luxury resorts and exceptional cocktails.
-There's something for everybody as long as your goal is to relax and unwind.
+The beaches accommodate surfers, swimmers, and snorkelers.
+There's a state forest for hiking, camping, and lake activities, and there are even luxury resorts with exceptional cocktails.
+This town has something for everybody, as long as your goal is to relax and unwind.

 Snorkeling and Beaches

 For snorkeling visit Shacks beach, although be warned the current is strong and the seabed rocky and covered in coral reef.
 Montones beach also offers great snorkeling and is protected from the Atlantic currents by an enormous formation of volcanic rocks creating a pool that's safe for swimming.
 There's also family-friendly Villa Pesquera Beach, which has tranquil water and food kiosks nearby.

 Paseo Lineal de Isabela is 4.5-mile cycling and jogging lane that follows the coast, reaching famous beaches like Jobos and Montones, with sections in asphalt, packed sand, and boardwalk.
 On weekends companies like Pedalea Isabela offer bike rentals to enjoy the Paseo Lineal.

 Monument to Cacique Mabodamaca